 Many of the murals around Aswan depict local life.
 They often show Nubian families sitting together and playing music.
 Landmarks and scenery from around Aswan also make frequent appearances.
 And ancient Egyptian imagery is another common motif.

-One of Aswan’s most impressive murals is located outside a building across from the McDonald’s (the one just next to the Nile).
+One of Aswan’s most impressive murals is located outside a building across from the McDonald’s (the one just beside the Nile).
 It’s a long mural that features portraits of two women in addition to some ankh symbols and geometric patterns.

 All the way to the left, meanwhile, is what appears to be Trajan’s Kiosk at Philae Temple.